“For the earth is full, and there is enough and to spare.” — Doctrine and Covenants 104:17

 I should mention that launching a movement to increase the well-being of impoverished Third World families has not been easy.
 While some of my associates merely doubted, a few business leaders and BYU bureaucrats have tried to subvert my efforts and kill, or at least greatly diminish, our projects.
-When my students and I started Enterprise Mentors in 1989, I was told that “BYU is not in the busines of digging wells and helping the LDS poor.”
-A number of economists over the years assured me that microcredit could not succeed as a development tool, and that a humanistic approach to economics is “merely a religious fantasy, not a real world possiblity.”
+When my students and I started Enterprise Mentors in 1989, I was told that “BYU is not in the business of digging wells and helping the LDS poor.”
+A number of economists over the years assured me that microcredit could not succeed as a development tool and that a humanistic approach to economics is “merely a religious fantasy, not a real-world possibility.”

 The sections below have links on microcredit research, media coverage of our work, a listing of NGOs we’ve helped to establish, as well as others with which we’ve partnered.
 There is also a description of other types of humanitarian NGOs, BYU programs I’ve started, as well as material on globalization, social entrepreneurship, and global change agentry.

 Development projects and programs that I’ve been creating, expanding, and making sustainable include the following: